alec-mitnik/country-quizzes/README.md

 Supports light and dark color schemes, applying the preference detected by the browser.
 Works across different browsers and viewport sizes, and adheres to accessible practices, such as:
-* Providing alt text for images, including flag descriptions when supplied by the API (and avoiding use of flags without proper descriptions in quizzes)
+* Providing alt text or captions for images, including flag and location map descriptions
+* Graceful handling for when images fail to load or are disabled by the browser
 * Keyboard and screen reader support, including alternatives to drag-and-drop
 * Semantic HTML and appropriate aria attributes
 * Supporting high zoom or text magnification without content getting cut off